celenityy/ios-settings/README.md

 My recommendations for the ultimate iOS Configuration :)

+**NOTE:** This project can be found on both [Codeberg](https://codeberg.org/Magnesium1062/ios-settings), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/Retold3202/ios-settings).

 # Apple ID

 Personal Information -> Communication Preferences -> **Announcements** -> ❌